Economic history of Spain: Convergence with the European Union

-According to the growth rates post 2006, noticeable progress from these figures happened until early 2008, when the Spanish economy was heavily affected by the puncturing of its property bubble by the global financial crisis.
+According to the growth rates post 2006, noticeable progress from these figures happened until early 2008, when the Spanish economy was heavily affected by the Great Recession.

 In this regard, according to Eurostat's estimates for 2007 GDP per capita for the EU-27.
 Spain happened to stay by that time at 107% of the level, well above Italy who was still above the average (101%), and catching up with countries like France (111%).

-Economic crisis, 2008–2013
+Economic crisis (2008–2013)

-In 2008, the shockwaves of the global financial crisis punctured the Spanish property bubble, causing a property crash.
+The 2008 financial crisis and the Great Recession ended the Spanish property bubble, causing a property crash.
 Construction collapsed and unemployment began to rise rapidly.
 The property crash led to a collapse of credit as banks hit by bad debts cut back lending, causing a severe recession.
 As the economy shrank, government revenue collapsed and government debt began to climb rapidly.
-By the 2010 the country faced severe financial problems and got caught up in the European sovereign debt crisis.
+By 2010, the country faced severe financial problems and got caught up in the European sovereign debt crisis.
 In 2012, unemployment rose to a record high of 25 percent.
 On 25 May 2012, Bankia, at that time the fourth largest bank of Spain with 12 million customers, requested a bailout of €19 billion, the largest bank bailout in the nation's history.
 The new management, led by José Ignacio Goirigolzarri reported losses before taxes of 4.3 billion euros (2.98 billion euros taking into account a fiscal credit) compared to a profit of 328 million euros reported when Rodrigo Rato was at the head of Bankia until May 9, 2012.
 On June 9, 2012, Spain asked Eurozone governments for a bailout worth as much as 100 billion euros ($125 billion) to rescue its banking system as the country became the biggest euro economy until that date, after Ireland, Greece and Portugal, to seek international aid due to its weaknesses amid the European sovereign debt crisis.
 A Eurozone official told Reuters in July 2012 that Spain conceded for the first time at a meeting between Spanish Economy Minister Luis de Guindos and his German counterpart Wolfgang Schaeuble, it might need a bailout worth 300 billion euros if its borrowing costs remained unsustainably high.
 On August 23, 2012, Reuters reported that Spain was negotiating with euro zone partners over conditions for aid to bring down its borrowing costs.